elenius/examples/README.md

-# Information
+# Info

-Exempelkod för olika saker.
+Examples in R.